yuanners/tp/docs/DeveloperGuide.md

 * `deleteitem`
 * `2`

-This sequence diagram models the interaction between various components in MoneyGoWhere when the user inputs the command `deleteitem` or `2`.
+The sequence diagram is similar to the `Advanced Mode Delete an Item`.

 The general workflow of `deleteitem` is as follows: